Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette vs. Texas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 6

-Wednesday's contest between the No. 8 Marquette Golden Eagles (6-2) and No. 12 Texas Longhorns (6-1) matching up at Fiserv Forum has a projected final score of 78-69 (according to our computer prediction) in favor of Marquette, who is listed as the favorite by our model.
-The game will tip off at 8:00 PM ET on December 6.
+Wednesday's game at Fiserv Forum has the No. 8 Marquette Golden Eagles (6-2) taking on the No. 12 Texas Longhorns (6-1) at 8:00 PM ET on December 6.
+Our computer prediction projects a 78-69 victory for Marquette, who are favored by our model.

-Based on our computer prediction, Marquette is projected to cover the spread (7.5) against Texas.
-The two teams are projected to fall short of the 147.5 over/under.
+According to our computer prediction, Marquette projects to cover the 7.5-point spread in its matchup versus Texas.
+The over/under is currently listed at 147.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!